FernandoRD/check_website/README.md

 # check_website

-Nagios script that interact to a website to check if it´s OK
+Zabbix script that interact to a website to check if it´s OK

 ## Pre requisites